keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

+(style-guide)=
 # Anbox Cloud Documentation Style Guide

 Anbox Cloud documentation’s navigational structure, style, and content follows the Diátaxis systematic framework for technical documentation authoring.
-So the information is split into tutorials, how-to guides, reference material, and explanatory text.
+So the information is categorised into tutorials, how-to guides, reference material, and explanatory text.
 See [Diátaxis](https://diataxis.fr/).

-This product-specific style guide lists any extra guidelines or deviation from the Ubuntu style guide's guidelines.
+This product-specific style guide lists any extra guidelines or deviations from the [Ubuntu style guide](https://docs.ubuntu.com/styleguide/en).

 ## Format